ZulNs/ZulNs.github.io/libs/calendar-api-doc.md

 - **`isHijriMode()`**

-  Returns `true` when the calendar was in Hijri mode or `false` in Gregorian mode.
+  Returns `true` when the calendar was in Hijri mode or `false` for Gregorian mode.

 - **`setAbsolutePosition(pos)`**